charlesharvey/openingTimes/README.md

 	$('#open_or_closed').openingTimes({
 		openString: "open",  // text to appear when shop is open
 		closedString: "closed", // text to appear when shop is closed
-		openClass: "open",  // class name added to element when shop is open
+		openClass: "openClass",  // class name added to element when shop is open
-		closedClass: "closed",  // class name added to element when shop is closed
+		closedClass: "closedClass",  // class name added to element when shop is closed
 		openingTimes: {
 			'Monday'    : ['08:00' , '17:00' ],
 			'Tuesday'   : ['08:00' , '17:30' ],